construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/009_sacred_technology_ethics.md

-# Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Ethics 🙏💻
+# Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Ethics 🙏💻

 *"Whatever you do, do it as an offering to the Divine." - Bhagavad Gita (Stephen Mitchell)*